Jugate

 A jugate consists of two portraits side by side to suggest, to the viewer, the closeness of each to the other.

+Etymology

 The word comes from the Latin, jugatus, meaning joined or overlapping.

+Use

 On coins, it is commonly used for married couples, brothers, a father and son, or ruler and divinity.
+Jugates are most often seen on pin-back buttons, but may also be seen on medals, posters or other campaign items.
+If a third figure appears on the item, it is called a trigate.

+Political use

 In political contexts, it refers to the pairing of candidates with an emphasis on their joint candidacy and collaboration on campaign ideas.
-Often this would be a presidential and vice presidential candidates although sometimes a state or local candidate is included with a presidential candidate.Voters may be better able to connect with and see the candidates as a coherent team thanks to these pictures.
+Often this would be a presidential and vice presidential candidates, although sometimes a state or local candidate is included with a presidential candidate.
+Voters may be better able to connect with and see the candidates as a coherent team thanks to these pictures.
 Campaign posters, banners, and other promotional items featuring candidates collectively was a method of reinforcing the notion of a cohesive leadership.

-Jugates may be seen on medals, pinbacks, buttons, posters or other campaign items.
-If a third figure appears on the item, it is called a trigate.